 Thai Pork and Tomato Noodles (Kanom Jeen Nam Ngiew)

-Kanom Jeen Nam Ngiew is a quietly revered comfort dish from northern Thailand, showcasing rice vermicelli bathed in a delicate yet flavourful pork and tomato curry broth.
+Kanom Jeen Nam Ngiew is a quietly revered comfort dish from northern Thailand, showcasing rice vermicelli bathed in a delicate yet flavorful pork and tomato curry broth.
 This dish embodies the harmony of fresh herbs and umami-rich ingredients, delivering a satisfying and nourishing experience.
-Though it requires patience to simmer, the technique is straightforward, rewarding you with a broth that deepens in flavour over time.

 Instructions